DOMELAND/auth-server/README.md

 ## Dependencies

 The Auth server is implemented using Rust.
-For more information about Veloren development, please refer to: https://book.veloren.net/
+For more information about Domeland/Veloren development, please refer to: https://yielddao.io/

 ## Build the server
 To build the server, you can simply run the following command: `cargo build`